 Linking Card Types Across Lanes

 Teams, who track Features and User Stories on the same board but on different Lanes, can create links between Features and User Stories.
-This helps tracking the Feature execution in the same view.
+This helps to track the Feature execution in the same view.

 Defining Links Between Card Types (Other Links View)